 Schedule regular milestone check ups in their first year of life.

 School aged children are faced with new stressors physical, chemical, and emotional.
-They gain independence, and are constantly learning, and developing biomechanics in sports.
-Chiropractic for school aged children helps their nervous system and all their bodily functions adapt to, and thrive, in daily life as they grow!
+They gain independence, and are constantly learning, and developing bio-mechanics in sports.
+Chiropractic for school aged children helps their nervous system and all their body functions adapt to, and thrive, in daily life as they grow!

-Have your child’s spine and nervous system assessed by a Chiropractor so they can heal and function the best they can.
+Have your child’s spine and nervous system assessed by a Chiropractor so they can heal and function the best they can and achieve long-term health into the future as they grow!